 Beware “Chikans” on the Train

 Speaking of trains, I have an additional precaution for the ladies.
 Sadly, Japan still has a great deal of “issues” when it comes to respecting females.
 Even today, there are reported cases of gropings on the jam-packed trains.
-In Japanese, this practice is known as “chikan.”
-For most foreign women, there is little likelihood that you’ll be the victim due to a preference for more docile victims who are too ashamed to say anything.
+This practice is known as “chikan” in Japanese For most foreign women, there is little likelihood that you’ll be the victim due to a preference for more docile victims who are too ashamed to say anything.
 Still, it’s best to be on your guard when on a crowded train.

 Boys, You Be Careful Too!